mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

     By default, JuliaGrid uses LU factorization as the primary method for factorizing Jacobian matrix.
 Nevertheless, users have the flexibility to opt for QR factorization as an alternative method.

-The vector of increments that corresponds to the active power equations can be accessed using the following command:
+The vector of increments that corresponds to the active power equations can be accessed using:
 ```@repl PowerFlowSolution
 𝚫𝐱ₐ = analysis.method.active.increment
 ```